dbalan/streamingdata/spec.md

 - current_val, current rng output
 - hash_sum: sha256 hash of all the numbers that were sent, optional, only set for last message.

+#### Reconnect
+Server is responsible for keeping track of reconnections as long as 30s has not expired after last disconnect.
+Client need not do anything other than retrying, and keeping track of data already recieved.

+#### Server state
+Server stores the client ID, number of elements sent and the seed for the PRNG being used and last disconnect time.